Disney’s Hollywood Studios Christmas Events

 Minnie’s Holiday Dine at Hollywood & Vine

-Taking place most dates from November 9, 2018 – January 6, 2019 will be Minnie’s Holiday Dine at Hollywood & Vine.
+Taking place most dates beginning November 8, 2019 will be Minnie’s Holiday Dine at Hollywood & Vine.
 The meal will be the place to celebrate the holiday season as Minnie Mouse hosts a festive dinner with her friends Mickey Mouse, Donald Duck, Daisy Duck and special guest Santa Goofy.
 Holiday themed décor, food, music and activities create the perfect place to deck the halls with friends and family.
 The cost of the meal is $52 for adults ages 10 and up and $31 for children ages 3-9.

 There are many different holiday treats available at Disney’s Hollywood Studios during the Flurry of Fun!
-Take a look at this guide and take it with you when visiting the park.Foodie Guide to 2018 Flurry of Fun at Disney's Hollywood Studios
+More will be released soon.

 If you’ll be visiting Disney’s Hollywood Studios during the very busy week between Christmas and New Years, it’s a great time to take in some of the less popular attractions like Indiana Jones, and Muppet*Vision 3D where crowds will be more manageable.